 Endometrial cancer treatment by stage

-The treatment of endometrial cancer depends on the stage of the disease at the time of diagnosis.
-Surgery is generally performed for all stages of the disease, and the majority of patients undergo surgery to remove the uterus and cervix upfront (so long as the patient is in good health).
-In early stages, minimally-invasive surgery may be the only treatment required.
-In later stages with more extensive cancer, more involved and extensive surgeries to remove disease outside the uterus and cervix may be required, in combination with chemotherapy and radiation therapy.
+The treatment of endometrial cancer depends on the stage and the specific pathology type of the disease at the time of diagnosis.
+Surgery is generally considered for this disease, and the majority of patients undergo surgery to remove the uterus and cervix

 - If you are diagnosed with stage III endometrial cancer, you will likely receive a combination of surgery to remove your uterus, ovaries, fallopian tubes, and lymph nodes, followed by radiation and, if necessary, chemotherapy.

 - If you are diagnosed with stage IV endometrial cancer, surgery to remove your uterus, ovaries, fallopian tubes, and lymph nodes is not always required.
 Instead, chemotherapy, hormonal therapies, immunotherapy, and clinical trials (and sometimes